 Among the actions planned to achieve this goal include activities such as the installation of solar panels for energy savings in homes, the strengthening of infrastructure through work with production groups by sectors of activity and the creation of Rapid Response Units at the level institutional to reduce risk and increase social cohesion.

-Manella’s story exemplifies how these initiatives not only support individual entrepreneurs, but also contribute to the agreement’s overall objective of promoting financial inclusion, strengthening the local economy and improving social stability in southern Lebanon.
+Manella’s story exemplifies how these initiatives not only support individual entrepreneurs, but also contribute to the Convenio’s overall objective of promoting financial inclusion, strengthening the local economy and improving social stability in southern Lebanon.

 This comprehensive approach, which includes specific measures for gender equality and environmental sustainability, reinforces the long-term positive impact on the country’s most vulnerable communities.

 Specifically, it is expected that at least 600 women, both Lebanese and Syrian, will be able to access this type of microcredit.
 So far, the results are positive, with the granting of 8 credits in 2023 and an additional disbursement of 12 microcredits in January 2024.
-These achievements, without a doubt, contribute to the fulfillment of the objectives established in the Social Promotion Foundation agreement in Lebanon.
+These achievements, without a doubt, contribute to the fulfillment of the objectives established in the Social Promotion Foundation Convenio in Lebanon.